unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 *********************
 -   Double-check the right side of the screen:

     -   Are there any field counts in red?
-(These are required fields that do not contain values)
+(These are *required* fields that have missing values.)
     -   Are there any warning messages?
 (Check any fields that need review, resolve any issues for dates, subjects, etc.)

 -   Clicking the "Publish" button will save any changes you have made to the record